Financially savvy Freshers: Tips to help your family budget for university life

 We understand that life can get in the way of getting serious about saving so we’ve put together some savvy tips to help you navigate your savings journey.

-Helping identify these essential expenses and understanding the difference between ‘needs and wants’ will be crucial so they can learn how to prioritise their spending.
+List out the essential expenses.
+It’ll be helpful for your fresher to be able to spot the difference between 'needs and wants'.
+This will be crucial so they can learn how to prioritise their spending.

 Build a budget